saboyle/LeavingCareWiki/Money.md

 You might be told you have to apply for **Universal Credit** instead of Jobseeker’s Allowance. https://www.gov.uk/apply-universal-credit

-This requires quite a lot of information and needs to be done online so you will need help from either your **Personal Adviser** or from one of these organisations:
+This requires quite a lot of information and needs to be done online.
+You can ask for help from either your **Personal Adviser** or from one of these organisations:

 **Become** care leavers' charity, advice line 0800 023 2033